Hawaii Counseling License Requirements

-The Hawaii Department of Health’s Alcohol and Drug Abuse Division issues credentials for Certified Substance Abuse Counselors (CSAC).
+The Hawaii Department of Health’s Alcohol and Drug Abuse Division (ADAD) issues the credential for Certified Substance Abuse Counselors (CSAC).
 In Hawaii, CSACs use adapted counseling methods and techniques to assist individuals in the recovery process and must be proficient in twelve core areas, such as screening, intake, assessment, case management, counseling, and client education.
-The minimum education for CSAC certification is a high school diploma, but MHCs are also able to apply for the CSAC credential and provide substance abuse counseling within their scope of practice.
+The minimum education required for CSAC certification is a high school diploma or equivalent along with additional substance abuse- and HIV/STD-specific coursework, but the supervised work experience required is decreased for applicants who have a bachelor’s degree.
+MHCs are also able to apply for the CSAC credential and provide substance abuse counseling within their scope of practice.
 If you are not already an MHC, you can earn the CSAC credential by following these steps:

 - Complete additional alcohol and drug abuse education, if required.

-- Apply for certification and permission to take the IC&RC Alcohol and Drug Counselor exam.
+- Apply for certification and permission to take the IC&RC Alcohol and Drug Counselor (ADC) exam.